 Thankfully, the world seems to understand; it’s produced oodles of small patio furniture that gets the job done and still leaves room for plenty of people and other furniture to move around.

 When you’re selecting small patio furniture, versatility is key.
 An item that can be used as a different item when needed is instantly more valuable.
 So are pieces that can be moved easily.
-Below, we’ll discuss 5 ideas for maximizing space on a small patio.
+Below, we’ll discuss 9 small patio furniture ideas and share space-saving tips to help you make the most of your small patio.

 Regular-sized coolers don’t take up very much space and they make it so no one has to keep going in and out of the house for refills.
-A cooler on wheels–especially a raised one that has a sort of drink-cart feel to it– is even better to include in your set of small patio furniture for two reasons.
+A cooler on wheels or rolling drink cart is great to include in your set of small patio furniture for two reasons.
 First, the wheels make it a breeze to move around as guests and other furniture pieces shuffle.
-Second, a slightly fancy cooler distracts from the space-saving objective altogether.
+Second, a slightly fancy cooler or cart distracts from the space-saving objective altogether.
 Instead, you and your guests simply have a beautiful, perhaps even novel conversation piece making its rounds as friends gladly reach in for more chilled drinks or hors d’oeuvres.

 Besides a rolling cooler, a sturdy, versatile coffee table or ottoman may be your most valuable piece of small patio furniture.
 All it needs is a (mostly) flat surface on top so that a quick wipedown can turn it into a seat for one or even two in a pinch.